 Nice baskets, good condition.

-Tees a bit short in length (just not long enough for a strong x step).
+Tee boxes seemed a bit short in length (just not long enough for a strong x step).

 Likely impact with other park users since course overlaps a walking trail and circles a bunch of soccer fields.